Gradient Bounds and Liouville theorems for Quasi-linear equations on compact Manifolds with nonnegative Ricci curvature: Proof of Theorems and

 \section{Proof of Theorems \ref{ThmHarnackForGradient} and \ref{ThmABPestimateforGradient}}

-In this section, arguing similarly to \cite{DG}, we will prove the gradient estimates, that is a Harnack-type inequality and an ABP estimate for the gradient of solutions.
-Note that for proving this Theorem we do not assume that the manifold is compact.
+In this section, arguing similarly to section 5 in \cite{DG}, we will prove the gradient estimates, that is a Harnack-type inequality and an ABP estimate for the gradient of solutions.
+For proving Theorem \ref{ThmHarnackForGradient}, in the case where the ellipticity condition in Assumption (A) is satisfied, we further assume that $ a>0 $ when $ p \neq 2 $.
+We could drop this assumption by considering a balls $ B_R $ such that $ \nabla u $ does not vanish. $ \\ $